-In her current role as dean, she is a member of the New York University’s Senior Leadership Team, and has served on several university committees addressing issues of affordability, judiciary and curriculum.
+In her current role as dean, she is a member of New York University’s Senior Leadership Team, and has served on several university committees addressing issues of affordability, judiciary and curriculum.
 As dean, she has focused on propelling NYU Stern’s Undergraduate College forward to cement its position as one of the leading undergraduate business institutions in the world.
-During her tenure, applications to the NYU Stern Undergraduate College have reached an all-time high, and NYU Stern has ranked consistently among top undergraduate business schools.
+During her tenure, applications to the NYU Stern Undergraduate College have reached an all-time high, the admissions yield rate has increased to record levels, and NYU Stern has ranked consistently among top undergraduate business schools.
 She has advanced the undergraduate curriculum with innovations like the Stern Program for Undergraduate Research (SPUR) that brings faculty and undergraduate students together to work on research, the BS/BFA in Business and Film/Television in partnership with the world-renowned NYU Tisch School of the Arts, and Practitioner Seminars that connect students to industry experts in the classroom, leveraging NYU Stern’s locational advantage in New York City.

 Dean Menon oversaw the creation of the NYU Stern undergraduate Office of Student Engagement (OSE), which focuses on student professional development, leadership and community.
 With support from NYU’s Wasserman Center for Career Development, the undergraduate OSE has helped to maintain a strong 98% placement rate within six months of graduation, and command one of the highest entry-level salaries among undergraduate business programs.
 Dean Menon has also prioritized building and promoting student pride, and this is reflected in student satisfaction surveys over the last six years, the introduction and growth in popularity of the #IAmStern/#WeAreStern campaign on social media, and in the annual senior legacy fundraising campaign which has reached record participation rates.
 In addition, she has been a key driver of relationship building in India, launching the inaugural NYU Stern Alumni conference in India in 2012, and hosting the first-ever, and now annual, welcome events for new NYU Stern undergraduates and families in the region.
 As a result, recognition of NYU Stern’s Undergraduate College as a top school has spread noticeably.